Diggers Rest

 Is the Diggers Rest area keeping up with housing demand?

 With the population expected to increase by 8,078 people by 2041, around 4,039 new dwellings will be necessary.
-Recent approval levels appear broadly sufficient to meet these forecasts, considering the census average of 2.0 persons per dwelling.
+Recent approval levels may be insufficient to meet these forecasts, considering the census average of 2.0 persons per dwelling.
+This indicates potential housing shortages if current approval trends continue.

 What has been the trend in development approvals over the past five years?

-Looking at development activity over the past five years, Diggers Rest's approval levels have been below the yearly average of 253, indicating a recent decline in approval activity.
+Looking at development activity over the past five years, Diggers Rest's approval levels have been significantly below the yearly average of 234, showing a notable downturn in recent development.

 How many dwellings will be needed to accommodate future population growth?